Get CMP Credit

 All candidates must complete 100 hours of association management–related professional development, which can be earned via workshops and online courses.

-The CAE exam is administered twice a year, in the spring and winter, at several sites around the country.
-The spring 2020 exam has been moved from May to June due to the coronavirus.
+The CAE exam is administered twice a year, in the spring and winter.
+An in-person exam was held in May, and another will be held in December 2021.
+Due to the pandemic, ASAE is also allowing candidates to take the exam from their home or another location via an online proctoring option.
 The CAE must be renewed every three years, which requires 40 CAE credits of professional development.

 Costs: Application and Exam, $525